 Hawaiian Humane Society's Feral Cat Sterilization Service

-Free feral sterilizations only in May.
+Free feral cat sterilizations in May.
 For cats without a microchip, one will be implanted for $5.
 All cats’ ears will be tipped as visual ID to let people know that they are fixed.
 Borrow a trap from us and help reduce cat overpopulation humanely.

 Hawaiian Humane Society supports responsible Trap-Neuter-Return-Manage (TNRM), a humane and effective long-term strategy to reduce the number of community cats at large and improve their quality of life.
 Those caring for ferals are independent caregivers and not Humane Society volunteers.
 Those who use our sterilization service are encouraged to seek landowner permission to care for cats.

 When people trap, neuter and then return cats to their colonies, the population stabilizes and decreases as cats live out their natural lives without reproducing.
 As a result, millions of unwanted kittens have been spared from life on the streets.
 Learn more about using humane traps, which we loan out.